 Mobile internet usage is widespread among Latin Americans – there are 144 million mobile internet users in Brazil 85 million in Mexico and around 33 million each in Argentina and Colombia.
 But true mobile payment users will be at the higher end of the market, and these are crucial for airlines and other cross-border travel merchants to capture a segment of the market that is willing and able to travel, for business and leisure.
 Local mobile payment players in Latin America include:

 Once airlines and travel merchants are familiar with the different APMs in Latin America, they will need to think about their payment strategies in the region.
 It’s undeniable that support for APMs in Latin America is an urgent business case, but transaction fees, implementation costs and integration lead times can quickly sink payment strategies for airlines and travel merchants.

 The objective is not just to offer alternative payment methods, but to offer the right ones for that customer, passenger, traveler, country and market.
 Airlines in Brazil or Mexico or the Dominican Republic, to name just a few countries, need to be able to quickly add new payment methods in new markets and for new customers as their route networks evolve.
 They cannot expect their legacy payment service provider (PSP) to work around their route network evolution.

-Multi-PSP Services for Airlines in Latin America
+Payment Orchestration for Airlines in Latin America